 As the UN’s main agency responsible for combating hunger around the globe, the WFP, in 2017, provided food assistance to 91.4 million people in 83 nations, helped to avert famine across vast swathes of sub-Saharan Africa and offered school meals and take-home food to 18.3 million children (World Food Programme, 2018)

 In 2016, WFP deployed logistics and assessment teams to bring much-needed relief to those affected by Hurricane Matthew.
-With loss of lives (470 people) and extensive destruction to property in Haita and Cuba, the UN Office for the Coordination of Humanitarian Affairs estimated that 750,000 people needed immediate humanitarian assistance.
+With the loss of lives (470 people) and extensive destruction of property in Haiti and Cuba, the UN Office for the Coordination of Humanitarian Affairs estimated that 750,000 people needed immediate humanitarian assistance.
 (World Food Programme, 2016).
 This shows the unwavering effort by the FAO to end hunger by 2030.

 3. World Health Organization (WHO)

 The United Nations aims at achieving Good Health and well-being (Goal 3) for all by 2030, with WHO mandated to achieve this target.
 The World Health Organization aims at:

 ” providing leadership on matters critical to the health and engaging in partnerships where joint action is needed; shaping the research agenda and stimulating the generation, translation and dissemination of valuable knowledge; setting norms and standards and promoting and monitoring their implementation; articulating ethical and evidence-based policy options; providing technical support, catalysing change, and building sustainable institutional capacity; and monitoring the health situation and assessing health trends” (World Health Organization).